Start with the operating model

 | Package | A tender package inside the project | Package lead or package manager |

-| Round | A locked analysis snapshot for a submission or clarification cycle | Commercial or technical evaluation lead |
+| Round | An analysis cycle for a submission or clarification stage | Commercial or technical evaluation lead |

 | Award | The final package decision and supporting rationale | Procurement lead and award committee |